-When it comes to building custom computers, it is blatantly obvious how important your choice of computer case will be in determining the performance your future "dream machine".
+When it comes to building custom computers, it is blatantly obvious how important your choice of the computer case will be in determining the performance of your future "dream machine".
 Your case is where you will store your computer hardware parts, so you will have to consider various factors before making your decision.

 Some things to consider:

-- Are you building a high performance gaming system?
+- Are you building a high-performance gaming system?
 A small budget system for simple web browsing?

 - Will you be placing the system in a tight space, which may require additional cooling/ airflow?
 Is space not an issue?